-If you like the sound of meditation and want to give it a go, I salute you.
+If you’re picking up what up I’m putting down and want to give the practice a go, I salute you.

-I’m certainly no expert, but it’s been instrumental in helping me perceive the world in a whole new way.
+I’m certainly no expert, but meditation has helped me perceive the world in a whole new way.

 And that’s why I’ve committed to this as an ongoing practice, knowing there’s no destination to be reached.

 After all, there are still lots of fun corners of my freaky little mind to explore!